TTLStore/ttl-ecommerce/README.md

 - Join Subscription:
   - Updated query to compare the number of current numbers with the maximum number of subscribers.

+### What left to do:
+- Create a new subscription using two calls.
+- Join a subscription.
+  - Make a card for each subscription.
+  - Create a button to join a subscription.
+  - Ask for confirmation before joining a subscription.
 ---

 ## Feb 18, 2025